NOTE: In Strain & stress it is important to correctly setup the Analog IN.

 Click on “Balance” to zero the bridge.

 The unbalance will be measured and shown.
-If it is out of limit, the field will get red.
-Check the strain gauge.
-Wrong resistance value?
+If it is out of limit, the field will change background color.
+This is the indication to check the wiring or a strain gauge itself.

 The input signal is now 0 mV/V.